Imaad08/individual-backend/README.md

 - Change the Home Page, and dress it up with ideas from your project.
 - Add some color and fun through VANTA Visuals (birds, halo, solar, net)
 - Show some practical and fun links (hrefs) like Twitter, Git, Youtube
-- Build a Sample Page (The table is provided as as a guide to Jinja)
+- Build a Sample Page (The table is provided as a guide to Jinja)
 - Change the project-specific links page

 ### Files and Directories in this Project